programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ```
 **WILL THIS BE THE URL WHEN PUBLISHED?
 IF NOT, THIS WILL NEED TO BE EDITED LATER**

-We will look at the fatal force dataframe (ff_df) to see what sort of data it has, to check the data types, and take a look at the sample data.
+We will look at the fatal force dataframe (ff_df) to see what sort of data it has, to check the data types, and look at the sample data.

 ```python